 At the A. James Clark School of Engineering, you are encouraged to combine classroom theory with career-related work experience while you are still a student.
 An internship is an opportunity for you to gain professional experience in a particular industry.
 An internship can be full time during the summer or part-time during the semester.
 For a co-op position, you alternate semesters of full-time study with semesters of full-time, paid employment.
 With the non-credit Engineering Co-op Program, you maintain student status while working as a co-op.
 The majority of internships and co-ops that our students find are paid.
+Over 78% of students participate in at least one co-op or internship experience prior to graduation.

 Nine Reasons to Apply for an Internship or Co-op